sbvhev/angularJS-CafeTownsend/README.md

 ## Contact

-Stay tuned for upcoming blog article and video on the [GridLinked](http://www.gridlinked.info) blog.<br/>
+Stay tuned for upcoming blog article and video on the [Solution Optimist](http://solutionoptimist.com) blog.<br/>
 For more information on angular please check out http://angularjs.org/